Kernix13/javascript-cheat-sheet/README.md

 - Constructors define properties and behaviors instead of returning a value as other functions might
 - OBJECT ORIENTED PROGRAMMING: Functions inside of objects as opposed to in the global scope - in this case they are called METHODS – a Fx in an object `todo` called `add` or `edit` and you call it by `todo.add()` - or `todo.edit(id)`
 - `for in` loop: often used for objects – create a user object > then for `(let x in user)` returns the names of the keys – user([x]) returns the values
-- OOP: constructors & the _this_ Keyword: the most important things in OOP is the Constructor and the `this` keyword: if you want to create multiple instances of a certain type of object then you want to create a constructor
+- OOP: constructors & the _this_ Keyword: the most important things in OOP are the `constructor` and the `this` keyword.
+If you want to create multiple instances of a certain type of object then you want to create a constructor
-- the `this` keyword refers to the current instance of the object, the function scope
+- the `this` keyword refers to the **_current_** instance of the object, the function scope.
+To access a variable outside of the function nut in the same object, you have to use `this.varName`, where `this` is pertaining to the current object.
-- NOTE: constructors are really powerful when they have functions w\in them known as methods
+- NOTE: constructors are really powerful when they have functions w\in them known as `methods`
 - each object in JS has a prototype – a prototype is an object itself – all objects inherit their properties and methods from their prototypes = Object.prototype vs Client.prototype
 - Object.prototype – you can see its methods like hasOwnProperty, toString, valueOf
 - prevent object mutation: To ensure your data doesn't change, use the function `Object.freeze` to prevent data mutation.
 Once frozen, you can no longer add, update, or delete properties from that object